whole-tale/wt-design-docs/.github/ISSUE_TEMPLATE/TEST_PLAN.md

 1. You should see a vertical navigation menu with three tabs: "Home", "External Data", and "Tale Workspace".

 * [ ] Metadata tab - Owned Tale
-1. Launch a Tale that you own
+1. Open a Tale that you own
+1. Navigate to the metadata page
 1. Add multiple datasets that have DOIs to the Tale
 1. Navigate to Run > metadata
 1. Valid environments should be listed in the `Environment` dropdown menu